What Treatment is Best to Kill Sod Webworms in Houston Area Lawns

 We come and we put that down in your yard, and these things will move in like it’s a new, fresh salad bar.
 They can move in overnight, and if they’re really bad they can wipe out a whole yard in two or three days.

 It happens, and in this case you’ll be able to see that they actually prefer the new, young, tender grass, and in this case too, you’ll see these things came in, ate all the new, young, tender grass and then left.
 We only replaced parts of this yard, and you can see the parts that we did not replace are fine.
 They moved on to something else.

 So they’ve been really bad these last two summers, but we are recommending to people that they treat with a product proven to kill sod webworms.
-We recommend using either a liquid insecticide we carry called Cyonara or a granular insecticide called Bug Out Max.
+We recommend using either a liquid insecticide we carry called Cyonara Lawn & Garden or a granular insecticide called Bug Out Max.

-The Cynonara attaches to the end of your hose and you treat with that by spraying the mixture over your lawn.
+The Cynonara Lawn & Garden attaches to the end of your hose and you treat with that by spraying the mixture over your lawn.
 You’ve got to treat about three times in two to three weeks to break the cycle, because the chemical will kill the worms and it will kill the moths, but it will not kill the eggs.
-So if there’s eggs, depending on when you apply the chemical in the lifecycle, those eggs may hatch two or three days later that you didn’t get any spray on.
+So if there are eggs, depending on when you apply the chemical in the lifecycle, those eggs may hatch two or three days after you spray.

 We carry Nitro-Phos Bug Out Max granular insecticide with Bifen that you’d put out with your spreader and water it in.
 Same effectiveness, but just a granular.
 In either case, you have to put these chemicals out three times in two to three weeks to break that lifecycle.